ecatuogno1/GlassVision/README.md

 The sample dataset lives in [`src/data/glassPalette.ts`](src/data/glassPalette.ts).
 Add, remove, or edit entries to reflect your real catalog.

-## Firebase deployment notes
+## Firebase authentication notes

-- Run `npm run build` and deploy the generated `dist` directory with `firebase deploy --only hosting`.
+- Enable the **Email/Password** provider (or any other provider you plan to support) in Firebase Authentication.
+The in-app forms currently support email-based sign in, sign up, and password resets out of the box.
-- Enable Firebase Authentication (e.g., Google or email link) and wrap routes with your preferred auth guards.
-The UI exposes hooks where you can add authenticated states once your backend is ready.
+- Optional: start the Firebase Auth emulator (`firebase emulators:start --only auth`) and set `VITE_FIREBASE_AUTH_EMULATOR_URL` for local development without touching production users.
-- For dynamic datasets, replace the static import with Firestore or Realtime Database queries and feed the resolved array into the existing components.
+- The authentication state is exposed through `AuthContext`, making it easy to add role-based logic or connect Firestore/Realtime Database queries once your backend is ready.

 ## License